wasamasa/nov.el/README.rst

 Features:

 - Basic navigation (jump to TOC, previous/next chapter)
+- Remembering and restoring the last read position
 - Jump to next chapter when scrolling beyond end
 - Renders EPUB2 (.ncx) and EPUB3 (<nav>) TOCs
 - Hyperlinks to internal and external targets